cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setDownRange
-   * @brief Set distance of moving down that can be recognized
+   * @brief Set how far your hand should move down so the sensor can recognize it
    * @param range
    * @n     Distance range 5-25, must be less than distance from top to bottom of the detection window
    * @return NONE